61st Recce Regt RAC

 © Chotie Darling

-52nd Recce, Dick’s future regiment, arrives in Son en Breugel on the Wilheminakanaal and comes under the command of 101st Airborne Division.
-They move up to Grave on the north-west tip of the salient.
+52nd Recce, Dick’s future regiment, arrived in Son en Breugel on the Wilhemina Canal, coming under the command of 101st Airborne Division.
+They then moved up to Grave on the north-west tip of the salient.

 Recent Comments